 - 1/4 cup olive oil

-- 2 tablespoons vinegar of choice (balsamic vinegar, red wine vinegar, champagne vinegar, rosé vinegar, honey apple vinegar, or apple cider vinegar)
+- 2 tablespoons vinegar of your choice (balsamic vinegar, red wine vinegar, champagne vinegar, rosé vinegar, honey apple vinegar, or apple cider vinegar)

 - 1 tablespoon maple syrup